Switching on surface conduction in a topological insulator: Discussion

-We first address the effects induced by the NIR radiation, i.e., the large positive and persistent photoconductivity with streched-exponential relaxation.
-NIR light penetrates $0.16-1\,\mu$m into the sample---much deeper than the depletion depth $W$ (around 15~nm, see Methods)---and has sufficient energy ($\approx 1.25$\,eV) to excite carriers across the bulk bandgap ($\ge 0.3$\,eV [\citenum{Kuroda2010}]).
-Thus, we propose that electrons, photoexcited across the bulk bandgap, migrate to the surface due to the downward band bending associated with the Schottky barrier, and populate the Dirac surface states (as sketched in Fig.\,\ref{fig2}\textbf{e},top).
-This creates a surface charge accumulation with space-charge separation between the Dirac electrons and the bulk holes.
-By populating the Dirac states, the barrier height $E_B$ and, as a consequence, the depletion width $W$ (see Eq.~\ref{Eq1} in the Methods) decrease.
-This description is supported by Hall effect experiments.
-They reveal a pronounced illumination-induced change of the Hall coefficient below $T^*$ (Extended Data~\ref{figS1}) which, in an extended two-carrier analysis, is associated with an increase of the surface carrier concentration (see SI~\ref{SI_2}).
 The stretched-exponential decay is understood as follows: the photoexcited Dirac electrons on the surface are separated from the photoexcited holes in the bulk by the Schottky barrier.
-At low temperatures, the recombination process is dominated by tunnelling across the depleted area (as sketched in Fig.\,\ref{fig2}\textbf{e},bottom).
+At low temperatures, the recombination process is dominated by tunneling across the depleted area (as sketched in Fig.\,\ref{fig4}\textbf{e}\,bottom).
 The barrier height $E_B$ and depletion width $W$ increase as the Dirac states are depopulated.
-As a consequence, the tunnelling rate decreases with time during relaxation, compatible with the stretched-exponential decay.
+As a consequence, the tunneling rate decreases with time during relaxation, compatible with the observed stretched-exponential decay.